Waldport, Oregon: Heaven's Gate lecture (1975)

+Late 20th and early 21st-century Waldport

+As timber employment declined through the 1980s and 1990s, tourism and retirement migration increasingly shaped Waldport's economy and population.
+The city's population grew nearly 25 percent during the 1990s, and by the 2010s roughly a third of residents were 65 or older, reflecting a broader shift toward retirees drawn by the coast's scenery and slower pace of life.
+In 1988, construction began on a replacement for the aging, corrosion-damaged 1936 Alsea Bay Bridge; the new span opened in 1991, and the original McCullough-designed bridge was subsequently demolished, with the Historic Alsea Bay Bridge Interpretive Center opening that same year to preserve its memory.
+In 2010, Waldport became home to a west campus of Oregon Coast Community College.
+On March 11, 2011, a tsunami generated by the Tōhoku earthquake in Japan again struck the Oregon coast, though with less severe local impact than in 1964.
+Today, tourism, small business, and education anchor Waldport's economy, with commercial fishing through the nearby Newport port group remaining a significant regional industry even as the sawmills and canneries that once defined the town have largely disappeared.

 Geography

 According to the United States Census Bureau, the city has a total area of 3.02 sqmi, of which 2.77 sqmi is land and 0.25 sqmi is water.

 Climate

 This region experiences warm (but not hot) and semi-dry summers with some rainy days, with no average monthly temperatures above 70.4 F. According to the Köppen Climate Classification system, Waldport has a warm-summer Mediterranean climate, abbreviated Csb on climate maps.
 Waldport's Köppen classification and climate is similar to locations such as parts of Ireland, the southern UK, northwest Washington state around Olympic National Park and Canada's British Columbia.

 There are cool winters during which intense rainfall occurs.
 It has warm, dry summers with partly overcast and moderate rainfall through the summer months.

 Snow in Waldport is rare but possible in winter months.

 Average December temperatures are a maximum of 53.0 °F and a minimum of 39.0 °F. Average August temperatures are a maximum of 70.4 °F and a minimum of 61.5 °F. The record high temperature was 108 °F. The record low temperature was -12 °F.

 Average annual precipitation is 78.4 in.
 There are on average 165 days with measurable precipitation, which makes Waldport a temperate rainforest.